Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Introduction

 Similar arguments apply in the Lorentzian case, where the Hamiltonian constraint implies there are no boundary stable energy estimates, cf.~\cite{A3}, in any gauge.
 The boundary problem is thus not maximally dissipative in any gauge, calling into question the well-posedness.

 There are in fact numerous examples where both existence and uniqueness break down for Dirichlet boundary data.
 This occurs in both Riemannian and Lorentzian settings in regions where $A = 0$, cf.~\cite{AA2}.
-More interesting examples have recently been discussed in detail in \cite{AGAM}, cf.~also \S 7 for further discussion.
+More interesting examples have recently been discussed in detail in \cite{AGAM}, cf.~\S 8 for further discussion.

 Nevertheless, there is an important class of Euclidean (or stationary Lorentzian) vacuum solutions for which Dirichlet boundary data is effectively elliptic and so well-posed.
-Thus if the symmetric form \be \Pi = Hg_{\cC} - A, \ee is positive (or negative) definite on $\dm$, i.e.~of the same signature (up to sign) as the induced metric $g_{\dm}$ on $\dm$, then Dirichlet boundary data are effectively elliptic, if one allows for loss-of-dervative behavior, cf.~\cite{A1}, \cite{A2}, \cite{W}.
-In this case, the map (similar to $\Phi$ above) from bulk solutions $g$ to Dirichlet boundary data $g_{\dm}$ is a smooth tame Fredholm map in $C^{\infty}$ near $(M, g)$; this guarantees existence and uniqueness up to a finite dimensional indeterminacy (even in spaces with finite differentiability).
+Thus if the symmetric form \be \Pi = Hg_{\dm} - A, \ee is positive (or negative) definite on $\dm$, i.e.~of the same signature (up to sign) as the induced metric $g_{\dm}$ on $\dm$, then Dirichlet boundary data are effectively elliptic, if one allows for loss-of-dervative behavior, cf.~\cite{A1}, \cite{A2}, \cite{W}.
+In this case, the map (similar to $\Phi$ above) from bulk solutions $g$ to Dirichlet boundary data $g_{\dm}$ is a smooth tame Fredholm map in $C^{\infty}$ near $(M, g)$; this guarantees existence and uniqueness up to a finite dimensional indeterminacy.
+(Allowing for a loss of derivatives, this also holds in spaces with only finite differentiability).
 A key idea in the proof of such ellipticity, originating in Nash's work on the isometric embedding problem of Riemannian metrics into $\bR^N$ (and the associated Nash inverse function theorem) is the form of the variation of the boundary metric $g_{\dm}$ under infinitesimal deformations (diffeomorphisms) normal to the boundary; cf.~\S 2.5 for further discussion.

 The form $\Pi$ arises naturally from a physics perspective.
 It is the momentum conjugate to the metric $g_{\dm}$ for the Euclidean Einstein-Hilbert action with Gibbons-Hawking-York boundary term